imbulana/UnemployeesVS/README.md

 Additionally, navigate to `backend/deployment` and create a `docker-compose.yml` file following the `docker-compose-example.yml` file with the API keys filled in.

-To use the chat UI for development, install node.js, npm, and pnpm
+To use the chat UI app, install the following packages and dependencies

 ```bash
 sudo apt-get update                 # update packages